hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

     :alt: unlocking the Settings tab
     :figclass: align-center

-    The *Settings* tab must be unlocked for settings modifications.
+    The *Setup* tab must be unlocked for settings modifications.

-Once unlocked, you can add a settings profile, or you may want to modify one of the existing ones.
-For the interaction with *SIS*, you need to access the *Output* sub-tab and the *SIS* sub-tab.
+Once unlocked, you can add a new setup, or you may want to modify one of the existing ones.
+For the interaction with *SIS*, you need to access the *Output* sub-tab and the *Listeners* sub-tab.

 In the *Output* sub-tab, you have to add a client to the *client list* you need to specify: